glasserc/ledger-to-beancount/README.rst

 - Transactions are converted to beancount format, i.e. with payees quoted (and escaped if necessary).

+- Flags are preserved, but since every transaction has to have a flag, we default to the "*" flag for any unflagged transactions.

 - Comments are preserved, even in tricky cases like at the end of a posting.